 Are you considering braces but you’re worried you won’t like how they look, and you’ve heard they hurt?
 We have good news!
 Like all technology, braces have improved over the years.
 Not that long ago braces could be painful, unsightly, and inconvenient.

-Today’s braces are more comfortable, smaller, can blend in with your teeth, and provide a more effective and efficient treatment.
+Today’s braces, like Invisalign® and Damon Smile, are more comfortable, smaller, can blend in with your teeth, and provide a more effective and efficient treatment.
 Some of the changes that have transformed braces over the years include:

 This innovation has massively increased comfort and efficiency by allowing us to use lighter, more continuous forces.